Running Shoes

 * Men's Weight: 6.2 ozs / 175.8 gm (1/2 pair)

 The Altra company is also brand new to the world of running shoes.
 As far as I'm concerned they're the future of running shoes.
 They have models with little cushioning and others with cushioning.
 I've got the model with cushioning and I'm in love.
 All their shoes are zero drop.
 In other words, they have no heel.
 If you want to do barefoot running, that's essential.
 I love the fact that the Altra is shaped like a human foot.
 They don't deform my toes.
 In fact there's nothing I don't like about these shoes.
 They aren't widely available in stores yet.
 But you can buy them through their web site.
 They're doing everything right.
+My one word of caution is to purchase a pair a half size larger than normal.
+I find they run a little smaller than most.
 Here's a shot of the bottom of their shoe:

 More shoes will be added to the page as more companies find their way into the light.